Aroobadilshad/My-Spotify-App-React/README.md

 # My Spotify App-react

-A simple music player web app built with React.
+A music player web app built with React.
 It mimics the Spotify interface and basic functionality like play, pause, skip, and browsing songs.

 ---